peterthoeny/web-ide-bridge/README.md

 3. Restart the desktop app.
 The new user config will be created with the updated org config values.

 **Troubleshooting:**
-- If the app does not pick up your config changes, make sure your config file is valid JSON and in one of the supported locations.
+- If the app does not pick up your config changes, make sure your config file is valid JSON and in one of the supported locations, or that you have embedded the correct config at build time.
-- The app prints debug output on startup showing which config values were loaded.
+- The app prints debug output on startup showing which config values were loaded and whether the embedded config was used.

 **Note:**
 - If your IDE command or file path contains spaces or special characters, enclose it in quotes or provide the full path.
 For example, use "C:\\Program Files\\Sublime Text 3\\sublime_text.exe" or "/Applications/Visual Studio Code.app".